GoogleChromeLabs/comlink/README.md

 # Comlink

-Comlink’s goal is to make [WebWorkers][WebWorker] enjoyable.
+Comlink’s goal is to make [WebWorkers][webworker] enjoyable.
 Comlink removes the mental barrier of thinking about `postMessage` and hides the fact that you are working with workers.

 > Note: Comlink’s goal is to be a building-block for higher-level abstraction libraries.
 For example, take a look at [Clooney].